LeiRui/M4-visualization-exp/README.md

 # A Step-by-step guide to experiments

-1. Download this `M4-visualization-exp` directory using `git clone http://github.com/LeiRui/M4-visualization-exp.git`
+1. Download this `M4-visualization-exp` directory.

 2. Enter the directory `src/main/java/org/apache/iotdb/bash` in this `M4-visualization-exp` directory, and update `prepare-all.sh` as follows: